isomerpages/moe-peiyingpri/_events-and-programmes/Events and Programmes.md

 variant: tiptap
 ---
 <h3><strong>Events and Programmes</strong></h3>
+<h3>P.L.A.Y Day 1</h3>
+<p>On Friday, 26 April 2024, our students enjoyed the Peiying Learn and Play
+(P.L.A.Y) Day.
+It was a special day designed to extend learning beyond academic subjects and the classroom.</p>
+<p>Our P1 and P2 students braved the heat and had a fantastic time outdoor.
+P1 students were excited to see the animals at the Singapore Zoological Gardens, while P2 students delighted in learning the names of various plants at Gardens by the Bay.</p>
+<p>For P3 to P6 students, engaging activities took place at school.
+P3 students
+participated in the Code for Fun programme, enhancing their digital literacy and computational thinking by using block programming to create their own games.
+P4 and P5 students planned their Values-in-Action projects through a series of interactive activities, while our P6 students took part in a fun leadership workshop where they honed their problem-solving and decision-making skills, getting ready to tackle challenges and build a growth mindset!
+It was a day filled with excitement and meaningful learning experiences for all!</p>
+<p></p>
 <h3>ALP Day 2024: Invest in our Earth</h3>
 <p>Our students from Primary 1 to Primary 6, focused on the theme "Planet
 VS Plastics".
 Through a variety of engaging activities, our students learned